faasm/experiment-faabric/tasks/kernels_omp/README.md

-# ParRes Kernels Experiment (MPI)
+# ParRes Kernels Experiment (OpenMP)

-This experiment runs a set of the [ParRes Kernels](https://github.com/ParRes/Kernels) as a microbenchmark for Granny's MPI implementation.
+This experiment runs a set of the [ParRes Kernels](https://github.com/ParRes/Kernels) as a microbenchmark for Granny's OpenMP implementation.

 ## Start AKS cluster